dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

    Filler Issuer and Number, "(0040, 2017)", Filler Order #, 00217.1, ORC:3.1
    Order Filler Identifier Sequence, "(0040, 0027)"
    >Local Namespace Entity ID, "(0040, 0031)", Filler Order #, 00217.2, ORC:3.2

+.. [#Note1] If the Procedure Status Update is triggered by MPPS, this value is populated from the `Performed Procedure Step Start Date and Time` of MPPS attributes.
+Alternatively, if the Procedure Status Update is triggered when a Study (which has MWL entries referencing it) is completely received, then this value is populated from the created time of the task.
+(The `task` here refers to a task created in database for sending out the HL7 notification.)
+   Refer `Synchronize external HL7 receivers on updates of Requested Procedures <https://github.com/dcm4che/dcm4chee-arc-light/wiki/Requested-Procedures>`_